-- 7.1 Apply zoning and development controls to develop the airport precinct as a regional gateway. - 7.2 Provide efficient access for passengers and freight, and land for aviation-related activities, as the airport grows. - 7.3 Use development in the airport precinct to boost tourism and agriculture and integrate it with the South Coffs Harbour area.
+- 7.1 Apply zoning and development controls to develop the airport precinct as a regional gateway and to minimise land use conflicts which could limit future growth. - 7.2 Provide efficient access and connections for passengers and freight, and land for aviation-related activities, as the airport grows. - 7.3 Use development in the airport precinct to boost tourism and agriculture and integrate it with the wider city.